patrickjburke245/c-chess-chess/README.md

 5. [COMPLETE] Take a text input, convert it to board coordinates

+6. Allow a player to re-do a turn if they attempt something not allowed.

 5. We need a turn attribute.. based off if piece ends with 1 or 2??

 6. Table needs a way to move pawns down indefinitely, not just to row 3.

 7. must accept user input for which pawn they'd like to move

+8. make sure you can't put the game in a sped-up loop by pressing up-arrow then hitting enter.

 ideas: